JimmyDuong00/docs.ottertech/content/09 OtterThoughts/Starting Before You're Ready.md

 Astro Starlight, Cactus, and Cody Theme
 Hugo and various other themes

 While I did learn how to host the various frameworks using Azure Static Web Apps and GitHub Actions, I failed to settle on one and stick with it.
-I did not have a simple way to create and link concepts together as well as write projects for the things I have learned during my time at WGU studying for the [[Bachelor of Science Cloud Computing]] and [[Master of Science Cybersecurity and Information Assurance]] degrees as well as various other #certifications.
+I did not have a simple way to create and link concepts together as well as write projects for the things I have learned during my time at WGU studying for the [[Bachelor of Science Cloud Computing]] and [[Master of Science Cybersecurity and Information Assurance]] degrees as well as various other #certification .

 #### Continuous Improvement
 Just like how we are always seeking to improve code through versioning, I believe it is beneficial for me to *start before I'm ready* beginning from now on.